FarisHijazi/aimux/IMPLEMENTATION_NOTES.md

-# Uzi Python Implementation Notes
+# aimux Python Implementation Notes

 ## Overview

-This is a complete Python 3.11+ implementation of Uzi, ported from the original Go codebase.
+This is a complete Python 3.11+ implementation of aimux, ported from the original Go codebase.
 The implementation provides identical functionality for orchestrating AI coding agents using git worktrees and tmux sessions.

 ## Implementation Status